vishalbelsare/python-gromit/README.md

 # Gromit

-Gromit is a pure-Python module that provides a very simple evolutionary algorithm.
-The module was originally going to be named Wallace (after [Alfred Russel Wallace](https://en.wikipedia.org/wiki/Alfred_Russel_Wallace),) but that name was already taken.
+Gromit is a pure-Python module that provides a minimalist evolutionary algorithm.
+The module was originally going to be named Wallace after [Alfred Russel Wallace](https://en.wikipedia.org/wiki/Alfred_Russel_Wallace), but that name was already taken.

 When should you use Gromit?
 There are a lot of options in Python with evolutionary programming.
 Gromit was written to provide a very simple evolutionary algorithm for optimizing parameters.
 It aims to be easy to use for a certain class of problems.
 It does not have many advanced features, optimizations, or even parallelization.
 If you have a simple task of optimizing parameters that could fit this simple model and perform well enough without parallelization, then Gromit may be a good fit.
 Otherwise, it is better to look elsewhere.
+This is not actively developed or maintained.
+If it doesn't meet your needs in its current form, it may not be the right tool for the job.

 # Usage